Learn to manage dry skin with appropriate care

 What is dry skin?

-Dry skin is a common problem which can often be found on any part of the body.
-When your skin is dry it’s much harder for it to function as a natural barrier to the world around you.
+Dry skin is a common problem that can be found on any part of the body.
+When your skin is dry, it’s much harder for it to function as a natural barrier against the world around you.

 What causes it?

-Healthy skin is like a cobbled path – the stones (skin cells) are held together snugly, with natural oils (lipids) filling the gaps between the cells.
-This forms the skin’s natural protection barrier keeping moisture in and irritants out.
+Healthy skin is like a brick wall: the bricks (skin cells in the uppermost layer of skin ‐ the stratum corneum in the epidermis) are held together snugly, with natural oils (called lipids) filling the gaps between the cells like mortar between bricks.
+This structure forms the skin's natural protective barrier ‐ helping keeping moisture in and irritants out.

 What are the signs and symptoms?

 Dry skin can be a chronic condition.
-By learning to manage your skin over time with regular use of the appropriate kind of emollient (a dermatological moisturiser) for you, your skin can improve and you can keep your symptoms under control.
+By learning to manage your skin over time with regular use of an appropriate kind of emollient (a medical moisturiser that contains no perfumes or additional ‘anti-ageing’ ingredients) for you, your skin can improve and you can keep your symptoms under control.

-Actively moisturising your skin can help it retain more moisture and protect its natural barrier, by:
+Actively moisturising your skin can help it retain more moisture and strengthen its natural protective barrier.

-When you’re treating dry skin, it’s important to use the appropriate emollient for you as part of a personalised skincare routine.
-Your routine needs to be something you can manage as easily as possible around other aspects of your life.
-The more it fits in with what you’re doing, the more you can keep it up and keep your skin healthy.
+When you’re managing dry skin, it’s important to use an appropriate emollient for you as part of a personalised skincare routine.
+Your routine needs to be something you can manage as easily as possible around other aspects of your life: the more it fits in with what you're doing, the more you can keep it up and keep your skin healthy.

-Many people control their dry skin by using emollients and soap substitutes – you can find out more about these here.
+Many people manage their dry skin by using emollients and soap substitutes - you can find out more about these here.

-In severe cases of dry skin, your skin might bleed or it might feel quite painful.
+In severe cases of dry skin, your skin might crack or bleed.
 Sometimes, dry skin can be a symptom of other conditions, like eczema – if you’re worried about this, you should talk to your doctor or pharmacist.